TolgaTatli/Moon/_posts/2018-09-01-log-parsing-with-morphlines-1.md

         message : """%<%{POSINT:syslog_pri}>%{SPACE}%{SYSLOGTIMESTAMP:syslog_timestamp}%{SPACE}%{GREEDYDATA:theRest}"""
 {% endhighlight %}

-This will produce the fields:
+When you rerun the basic parser application, it will produce these fields:

     syslog_pri=[132]
     syslog_timestamp=[Jul  8 10:58:09]